Edible Food for Donation

 Donating food is safe and legal

 Donors who provide food in good faith are protected by both state (external) and federal (external).
 Good Samaritan laws are designed to encourage donation of needed foods and protect donors.
 Donors must comply with state food safety rules (external).
 There are also limits on the types and sources of food that can be donated.
 For example, home-prepared food donations are limited to fresh produce and homemade baked goods that do not need refrigeration to remain safe, such as cookies, cakes, fruit pies, and breads.
 Businesses have more donation options.
-For details see Washington State Department of Health Charity Food Donation guidelines (PDF, external).
+For details see Washington State Department of Health Charity Food Donation guidelines (external).

 Search the King County's “What do I do With…?”
 Web site to find locations that accept edible food donations.
 Food products that are no longer edible can be collected for composting from residents or businesses, often for less that the cost of garbage disposal.